Overview of the 2021/2022 Premier League sponsors

 |Manchester United||Adidas||Home | Away | Third|

 Once again, gambling companies remain a favourite partner for clubs when it comes to shirt sponsorships.
-Eight out of 20 Premier League clubs will feature a gambling company on the front of their shirts this season.
-That is two less than last year and similar to the 2018/2019 (9) and 2017/2018 (8) seasons.
-Two of the three clubs that won promotion have a gambling shirt sponsor.
-Crystal Palace, Fulham and Leeds United all three switched from one gambling (gaming) sponsor to another.
+Nine out of 20 Premier League clubs feature a gambling company on the front of their shirts this season.
+That is more or less the same as the previous four seasons, were the number of teams ranged between eight and ten.
+Two of the three clubs that won promotion (Brentford and Watford) have a gambling shirt sponsor.
+While Burnley switched from one gambling sponsor to another.

-It is notable that none of the traditional top six has a betting or gambling logo on their shirtfronts (or sleeve).
+It is notable that none of the traditional top six has a betting-related logo on their shirtfronts (or sleeve).
 Gambling companies are likely willing to pay more than most non-gambling companies to partner ‘smaller’ clubs, while ‘big’ clubs have more options to choose from.

-Even if they do not have a gambling shirt sponsor, all clubs partner with gambling companies.
-Some of them even have deals with multiple firms.
+Even if they do not have a shirt sponsor from the sector, all clubs partner with gambling companies.
+Some clubs even have deals with multiple firms.

 Besides the gambling partners, four shirt sponsors are active in the financial services industry.
-While the rest of the shirt sponsors could be categorised as being active in the airline, online car retailer (both 2), telecommunications, automotive, tourism (duty-free shop) and heating (all 1) sector.
+While the rest of the shirt sponsors could be categorised as being active in the airline, online car retailer (both two), telecommunications, automotive and software (all one) sectors.

 |Brighton & Hove Albion||American Express||Financial services||USA|